semiprime/pygenda/docs/quickstart-postmarketOS.md

     sudo apk add py3-gobject3 py3-cairo py3-icalendar py3-dateutil py3-tzlocal py3-num2words

 (Note: I'm using the apk versions of the Python3 module dependencies here.
-This is for better compatibility (hopefully) with other operating system components.
+This is for better compatibility with other operating system components.
 If you are already using different versions of these modules, you may want to stick with those versions.
 Alternatively, you may want to keep the Pygenda module dependencies separate from the OS modules by running Pygenda in a Python virtual environment.)

 (Note 2: If you decide to install pycairo via pip, you will need GCC installed, and maybe some other build tools.)